edwinst/remedybg_wishlist/README.md

     **Ideas:** single-word expressions could be added by double-clicking;
     text selection and right-click>(context option) or a hotkey would work even for more complicated expressions.

+*   **(1) Quick search feature (breadth-first) in the watch expressions tree.**

+    **Note:** As a vim-mer, I'd love incremental search started by pressing '/'.
+Maybe the most difficult part of this feature is how to gracefully handle descending into collapsed structs during incremental search.
+For a first version, non-incremental would already be great.

+    **Note:** A depth-first search starting at the selected node could also be useful but I'd guess breadth-first is the more usually needed case.

 *   **(1) Array inspection within structs and in "\_\_locals".**